subminu/project-template/README.md

 This project template is for deep-learning researchers who want to use multi-gpu with pytorch Distributed Data Parallel(DDP).

 ## Pre-requsites
 This repository ensure that works in python 3.8 or later installed all `requirements.txt` dependencies.
 Additionally, this project-template uses configuration manager framework, [Hydra](https://hydra.cc/).
-If you are not familier to Hydra, please check this [Hydra tutorial docs](https://hydra.cc/docs/intro/).
+If you are not familier with Hydra, please check this [Hydra tutorial docs](https://hydra.cc/docs/intro/).

 ```bash
 pip install -r requirements.txt